What a 12-Year Tulum Resident Actually Thinks About the Place

 Spending all their time — and money — on the beach road.

 The beach road (Zona Hotelera) is a 7-km strip of eco-luxury hotels and beach clubs.
 A day at a beach club costs 500-1,500 MXN in minimum spend.
-A cocktail is $12-18 USD.
+A cocktail runs $12-18 USD.
 Lunch for two: $60-100 USD.

-Q: Where do you eat?
+Q: Where should you eat?

 Q: Which cenotes are worth visiting?